nancyreschka/DataND-Capstone/README.md

 ### The database needed to be accessed by 100+ people

-If the database needed to be accessed by 100+ people I would make the database available in Amazon Redshift.
+If the database needed to be accessed by 100+ people I would make the database available in Amazon Redshift, because it does have the capability to process a large number of simultaneous queries.